civictechdc/hackdc2025/judging/methodology.md

 ## Scoring Rubric

+Only judge the projects that you feel comfortable judging.

 Each project is evaluated on **six dimensions**, each worth up to 5 points.
 Scores are multiplied by their respective weight to calculate a weighted total (100% overall):

 ### 1. Impact & Relevance (20%)